 Crockpot Haluski with Kielbasa

 If you like cabbage and sausage, try making Instant Pot kielbasa with cabbage and potatoes.
 It reminds me a lot of corned beef and cabbage but in a smaller quantity and super quick.

 Unstuffed cabbage roll skillet meal is a great way to get the flavors of stuffed cabbage without the work.
-You can adjust it to the seasonings you use in your cabbage rolls easily enough.
+Or try crockpot golumpki if you want to prep in the morning and let it cook all day.

+Crockpot Haluski with Kielbasa